 Tick Talk Ireland was set up January 2009 by two sufferers, Jenny O'Dea & Janet Fitzgerald.
 Alarmed by the lack of knowledge & support in Ireland regarding this serious and often over-looked disease, the co-founders set up a facebook discussion & information page to help others dealing with tick-borne diseases.
 In the summer of 2009 a blog site was created with links to Tick Talk articles, Lyme groups in Europe & North America & tips from Lyme treating doctors on diagnosis and management of symptoms.
-The group was joined in 2010 by another Lyme sufferer, Pauline Reid.
-Tick Talk Ireland has now received charitable status in order to achieve the following:
+The group was joined in 2010 by Lyme sufferers, Pauline Reid & John Ahern.
+Tick Talk Ireland aims to achieve the following objectives:

 - Ensure that physicians are made aware of the need for early treatment to prevent a more serious & incurable state of infection.

 - Encourage interested parties to undertake training of Lyme management (via the ILADS physician training program).
 Contact us here for more information about this.

 - Encourage government funding & university research on Lyme symptoms & the spread of Lyme in Ireland.

 - Undertake projects and Lyme awareness events to inform the public of the threat of Lyme disease in Ireland.

 - Disseminate information on Lyme prevention and treatment by distribution of leaflets, posters and postcards.

 - Liaise with similar bodies and support groups in the UK, Europe and the United States with a view to sharing information and advancements in relation to Lyme Disease.

 - Encourage ME (chronic fatigue syndrome) & MS (multiple sclerosis) patients to be tested for Lyme disease due to the similarity of symptoms in both conditions.